DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 To start the publishing process in the [Developer Platform][4]:

-1. Navigate to the **Publishing** tab under **General** to receive your published client ID, client secret, and `app_uuid` to use for publishing.
-Enter additional information about your integration in the fields.
+1. Navigate to the **Publishing** tab under **General**.
+In step 1 of the publishing flow, you receive your published client ID and secret.
+In step 2, you can enter additional information about your integration and see the published `app_uuid` to use below.

    Save your client ID, client secret, and `app_uuid` in a secure location.